 Friday Friyay: 'Sorrowland' by Rivers Solomon

-The below quotes are from an ARC and may differ from the published book.
 Book Beginnings is at home on Rose City Reader, hosted by Gilion Dumas, and Friday 56 at Freda's Voice, hosted by Freda.
-I'll also be joining the Book Blog Hop, hosted by Charlie over at Ramblings of a Coffee Addicted Writer.
+I'll also be joining the Book Blogger Hop, hosted by Billy over at Ramblings of a Coffee Addicted Writer.

 'The child gushed out from twixt Vern's legs ragged and smelling of salt.
 Slight, he was, and feeble as a promise.
-He felt in her palms a great wilderness - such a tender thing as he could never be parsed fully by the likes of her.' p.3 (first page)
+He felt in her palms a great wilderness - such a tender thing as he could never be parsed fully by the likes of her.'
+1%

-This week's question was submitted by the lovely Elizabeth from Silver's Reviews:
+This week's question is provided by Elizabeth over at Silver's Reviews: